What is Disposable Pay: Everything You Need to Know

 Administrative wage garnishments are how the government can take deductions from your pay without a court order.
-Up to 15% of your disposable pay can be taken.
+Up to 15 percent of your disposable pay can be taken.
 At most, 30 times the minimum wage is left to you.
 If minimum wage is $7.25/hour, that means $217.50 is safe from deductions.
 Creditors have a minimum amount of disposable pay that they can take under the Consumer Credit Protection Act.
-Disposable earnings eligible to be taken is either 25% of someone's disposable earnings for the week or by the difference between their disposable earnings and 30 times the maximum wage.
+Disposable earnings eligible to be taken is either 25 percent of someone's disposable earnings for the week or by the difference between their disposable earnings and 30 times the maximum wage.
 Whichever is lesser can be qualified for garnishment.
 State laws also protect the wages of a debtor.
 The disposable income calculation is lower when the government calculations include retirement plan contributions and insurance premiums, so it garnishes less money.

 Wage Garnishment Limits for Student Loan Debts.